 David Whisnant is a native of Asheville , North Carolina.
-He received a B.S. from Georgia Institute of Technology in 1961, an M.A. from Duke University in 1962, a Ph.D. from Duke in 1965, and an M.S.W. from the University of North Carolina in 1996.
+He received a B.S. from Georgia Institute of Technology, an M.A. from Duke University, a Ph.D. from Duke, and an M.S.W. from the University of North Carolina.
 He was inducted into Phi Eta Sigma, Tau Beta Pi, and Phi Beta Kappa.

-He began his teaching career at the University of Illinois in 1965, and from 1972 to 1975 was an independent researcher and writer before taking a position in American Studies at the University of Maryland Baltimore County (1975-88).
+He began his teaching career at the University of Illinois, and later was an independent researcher and writer before taking a position in American Studies at the University of Maryland Baltimore County.
 From 1988 to 2000 he was Professor of English at the University of North Carolina at Chapel Hill, and also taught in American Studies, Folklore, Latin American Studies, and Communications Studies.

 He has received research fellowships and grants from the Rockefeller Foundation, the National Endowment for the Humanities, the Smithsonian Institution, the Fulbright Foundation, and the Woodrow Wilson International Center for Scholars.

 His books include James Boyd (1972); Modernizing the Mountaineer: People, Power and Planning in Appalachia (1981; rev. ed.1994); All That Is Native and Fine: The Politics of Culture in an American Region (1983; Elsie Clews Parsons Prize, American Folklore Society, 1984; nominated for Pulitzer Prize); and Rascally Signs in Sacred Places: The Politics of Culture in Nicaragua (1995).
 He also edited Process, Policy and Context: Contemporary Perspectives on Appalachian Culture (1979).